The Judge's Lodging

 The building is licensed for Civil Wedding & Partnership ceremonies.

 Education: Interactive 'Life below Stairs' days available for Key Stages 1 & 2.
 Costumed guides available for Key Stage 3 and other educational groups.
 Special topic sessions available throughout the year, including Victorian Christmas.
-Please ask staff for further details.2005 & 2010 winner of The Sandford Award for Heritage Education
+Please ask staff for further details.
+Recipient of the Sandford Award for Heritage Education, from the Heritage Education Trust for 21 years.

 The Judge's Lodging, Broad Street, Presteigne, Powys, Mid Wales LD8 2AD